slomkowski/mumlib/README.md

 Sample usage is covered in *mumlib_example.cpp* file.
 Basically, you should extend *mumlib::Callback* class to implement your own handlers.

+To use a client certificate, you'll need a PEM certificate and private key without a passphrase.
+These are assed in the MumlibConfig struct to the Mumlib object constructor.
+Support for passphrase still needs to be added.

 ## Credits

 2015 Michał Słomkowski.
 The code is published under the terms of Lesser General Public License Version 3.